Skip to Content

 • The Impact of Water Contamination on Your Lawnmower’s Gas Tank

-Water contamination in your lawnmower’s gas tank can lead to serious issues such as hard starting, poor performance, sputtering, and, in some cases, fuel system damage.
+Water contamination in your lawnmower’s gas tank can lead to severe issues such as hard starting, poor performance, sputtering, and, in some cases, fuel system damage.
 Consequently, it’s crucial to tackle this problem promptly and effectively.

 • Initial Precautions